saugatkandel/sopt/README.md

 4) Backtracking and adaptive linesearch methods
 5) An interface to the scipy optimizer class for gradient based or full Newton-type algorithms.

+Examples for all of these can be found in `sopt/tests/tensorflow2`(https://github.com/saugatkandel/sopt/tree/master/sopt/tests/tensorflow2)

 **Basics**: